Sarmkadan/naudio-visualizer/README.md

 ## Docker Support

 Run the NAudio Visualizer in a Docker container for cross-platform deployment and testing.
+This configuration has been verified.

 ### Prerequisites